kaminiwalunj/OpenAIWorkshop/scenarios/prompt_engineering/prompt-engg-intro.md

 ```
 This is awesome! // Positive
 This is bad! // Negative
-Wow that movie was rad! // Positive
+Wow, that movie was rad! // Positive
 What a horrible show! //
 ```